 For your information, an annual report is a document that reports crucial information about a business to the state government, including:

 - The name and address of one officer

 - The names and addresses of all directors

-What are Delaware LLC registered agent fee and annual tax?
+What are Delaware LLCs’ registered agent fees and annual tax?

-For maintenance, Delaware LLC’s annual costs include 2 kinds of fees.
-They are registered agent fees and annual tax.
+For maintenance, a Delaware LLC’s annual costs include 2 kinds of fees: the registered agent fees and the annual tax.